SciCrunch/scibot/README.md

 The found RRIDs are logged to timestamped files, along with the text of the article that was scanned for RRIDs

+## Setup on amazon

+1. ssh in to the host that will serve the script
+2. `sudo yum install gcc libxml2 libxml2-devel libxslt libxslt-devel python34 python34-devel python34-pip`
+3. `sudo pip install requests pyramid lxml`
+4. clone this repository
+5. change host and port for external http access
+6. `unset HISTFILE`
+7. `export RRIDBOT_USERNAME=someusername`
+8. `export RRIDBOT_PASSWORD=somepassword`
+9. create a screen session
+10. in the screen session run `sudo ~/rrid/rrid.py` in the folder where you want to save the log files